PietJankbal/powershell-wrapper-for-wine/README.md

 Wrapper for powershell.exe from wine, that gets Waves Central in wine a bit going.
 Uses pwsh.exe from Powershell Core to get at least some functionality for powershell.exe from wine.

+Note: This is minimal powerhshell for Waves Central; If you look for more feature-rich powershell in wine see https://github.com/PietJankbal/Chocolatey-for-wine

 # Install

  wget https://github.com/PietJankbal/powershell-wrapper-for-wine/raw/master/install_pwshwrapper.exe